 A few plants have unique qualities that benefit our health, and a wide variety can be grown in your home garden.

-It's not just for those with green thumbs to grow their medicine.
-If they receive adequate light and water, these natural treatments can be grown anywhere, whether in a small balcony area or a garden with a vegetable patch.
+Growing medicine is not just for those with green thumbs.
+If they receive adequate light and water, these natural treatments can be grown anywhere, whether in a small balcony or a garden with a vegetable patch.

 8 Reasons You Should Grow Calendula